antmicro/framos-csi-adapter/README.md

 This repository contains open hardware design files for an FSA to CSI Adapter.

-The board serves as a connector adapter between a [Framos Sensor Module Adapter](https://www.framos.com/en/products/framos-sensor-module-adapter-fsa-22408) (FSA) and a 30-wire I-PEX micro coax cable.
+The board serves as a connector adapter between a [FRAMOS Sensor Module Adapter](https://www.framos.com/en/products/framos-sensor-module-adapter-fsa-22408) (FSA) and a 30-wire I-PEX micro coax cable.

 The adapter board is the same size as the FSA and can be stacked with it.
+The adapter board can be interfaced with a variety of video processing platforms created by Antmicro using the [Dual I-PEX CSI Interposer](https://github.com/antmicro/dual-ipex-csi-interposer).

 ## Repository structure